vikaskumarbassi-hash/Induction-/README.md

 # Induction-
-This includes the details regarding induction program of gndec
+This includes the details regarding induction program of GNDEC

 ## Day1  ( July 31 , 2025)
 *INTRODUCTION*